 - Teacher instruction and presentation lessons for various concepts

 - a complete set of cards of all the elements so that students can build atoms and explore additional concepts.

 Note: The atom board is made of natural wood.
-Since wood is a natural product it is therefore subject to change over time and with daily use.
+Since wood is a natural product, it is therefore subject to change over time and with daily use.
 Irregularities in the color, venation, grain, and markings of the wood should not be considered a fault but inherent to the natural beauty of the wood.
 As such, changes and markings on the wood will not be considered a reason for returning the item.

-Take a look at our Science Flow Chart for Upper Elementary to see how this work fits in with the traditional Montessori curriculum
+Look at our Science Flow Chart for Upper Elementary to see how this work fits in with the traditional Montessori curriculum

 1 set of Plastic Sleeve Holders (will utilize 19)